6 Snacks That Won’t Spike Your Blood Sugar

 It’s yummy as-is or mash three avocados, add some salsa, cilantro, and a little lime juice, and voila: guacamole.
 Keep your serving size to a quarter-cup for a snack that has less than 20 grams of carbs.

-Half a cup of it paired with 2 rice cakes is a tasty snack that won’t break the blood sugar bank.
+Half a cup of tuna or a slice of salmon paired with 2 rice cakes is a tasty snack that won’t break the blood sugar bank.

 and drum roll for the condiment……Coconut Oil !!!